PaletteWB User Documentation

 If purposeful, dialogs contain a menu bar for loading / saving the current dialog values.
 Values can be either saved to / loaded from files, or can be stored in an internal database (DB).
 The following actions are possible:

-- : The currently slected settings are renamed within the database into a named to be entered by the user, see
+- : The currently selected settings are renamed within the database into a named to be entered by the user, see "

 In the following, these options will be described, first.
-Then, a description of the used format for importing and exporting the current dialog values to files is given.
+The description of the used format for importing and exporting the current dialog values to files is given in the appendix "Selection File Format".

 A new dialog value set can be stored in the user database.
 When pressing this button, you will be asked to enter a name for the value set.
 If the name already exists for this dialog, you will be informed.
 Otherwise, the current value set is stored in the database and can be restored afterwards.